nashbio/policies/source/sections/08-auditing_policy.md

     * Determination of significant events requiring further review and follow-up.
     * Identification of appropriate reporting channels for audit results and required follow-up.
 9. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
     * Testing may be carried out internally or provided through an external third-party vendor.
-Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties, cavirin is employed for this purpose).
+Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties, Cavirin is employed for this purpose).
     * Testing shall be done on a continuous basis by Cloud Security Command Center.
 10. Software patches and updates will be applied to all systems in a timely manner.
+11. All access to NashBio systems and services is reviewed and updated on an annual basis to ensure proper authorizations are in place commensurate with job functions.
+The process for conducting reviews is outlined below:
+   1. The Security Officer initiates the review of user access by creating an Issue in the NashBio Quality Management System.
+   2. The Security Officer is assigned to review levels of access for each NashBio workforce member.
+   3. If user access is found during review that is not in line with the principle of least privilege, the process below is used to modify user access and notify the user of access changes.
+Once those steps are completed, the Issue is then reviewed again.
+   4. Once the review is completed, the Security Officer approves or rejects the Issue.
+If the Issue is rejected, it goes back for further review and documentation.
+   5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
+   6. Review of user access is monitored on an annual basis using the Quality Management System reporting to assess compliance with above policy.

 ## 8.3 Audit Requests